Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/troubleshooting.md

 1. Assembly binding redirects in the `NServiceBus.Host.exe.config` are correct and match with any entries generated in the `App.config` file.
 2. All files in the deployment (sub)folder are correct and no old files are present from previous deployments.

-## Windows Service fails to start due to reaching the timeout period
+## Windows service fails to start due to reaching the timeout period

 When a Windows service fails to transition into the `SERVICE_RUNNING` state before timeout (i.e. fails to complete the start sequence), the following exception messages may be seen in the Windows Event Viewer: